robertlugg/easygui/README.md

 This is an exciting time for easygui.
 We continue to make good progress with refactoring as well as some enhancements and bug fixes here and there.

-We would like to welcome Juanjo Corrales to the team.
+We would like to welcome Juanjo Denis-Corrales to the team.
 He is responsible for lots of good new work this release.
 Of course we appreciate the work of everyone who contributed.

 NOTE: I decided in this release to change the API a bit.
 Please consult the function documentation for details.